scazan/access-zones/PUBLISHING.md

 After publishing:

 1. Verify the package on npmjs.com
-2. Test installation: `npm install rbac-zones`
+2. Test installation: `npm install access-zones`
 3. Update documentation if needed
 4. Announce the release